 How to Choose the Right Whole-House Generator

-To decide which whole-house generator is right for you, take into consideration which of the following items you will need to operate during a grid power outage, and how much energy they require:
+To decide which whole-house generator is right for you, considerwhich of the following items you will need to operate during a grid power outage, and the estimated wattage required to keep them running:

 Air-Cooled vs. Liquid-Cooled

-The general rule of whole-house generators is that the most powerful generators are the most complicated.
+The general rule of whole-house generators is that the most powerful are also the most complicated.
 Air-cooled generators provide only up to about 20 kilowatts of electricity but are sufficient to power most single-family dwellings.
-For larger homes, bigger, more expensive, liquid-cooled units are required.
+For larger homes, bigger, more expensive liquid-cooled units are required.
 Common liquid-cooled units generate up to about 150 kilowatts of energy.

 By carefully considering the appliances and equipment you intend to use if a power outage occurs, you will better equipped to purchase the appropriate whole-house generator.
-If you are still unsure of the proper generator to install, contact your local electrical contractor.
+For more information and professional installation, contact a licensed electrician in your area.